Misc

 Mississippi River Pool 15

-Water level has been somewhat stable the past six weeks.
-Quality fishing has returned to the river.
-If you have angling questions, please call Bellevue Fisheries Management at 563-880-8781.
+Water levels are rising slightly.
+Water temperature is in the lower to mid-70s throughout the district.
+Water is clear.
+If you have angling questions, call Bellevue Fisheries Management at 563-880-8781.

 SOUTHEAST